BrantaOps/bugs/README.md

 # Coda
 This is meant to serve as a guide for our bug bounty program which is sure to evolve over time.

-Our mission is to enhance Bitcoin as Medium of Exchange
+Our mission is to enhance Bitcoin as Medium of Exchange - we welcome any help on this mission.

-We welcome all on this species-scale mission.
+Lastly, we encourage reuse of this [Bounty Template](https://github.com/BrantaOps/bugs) by Bitcoin Companies.
+See our [escrowed sats](https://app.lightningbounties.com/issue/da363e44-2b0b-407e-a4e3-cb06236ed31c) as an example.